 Law enforcement has a number of different ways to proceed with criminal charges.
 The State Attorney’s office can file a felony charge under Florida Statutes §790.12(2) Carrying a concealed firearm or misdemeanor Florida Statutes §790.06(12) Carry a concealed Weapon into an airport.
 Another option is for the City Attorney’s office to file a city ordinance complaint for unlawful possession of a dangerous weapon at the airport.
 Furthermore, the Transportation Security Administration (TSA) will issue either a civil warning or notice of civil penalty for carrying the firearm into the airport.

-The State of Florida considers the entire airport terminal off limits to carry a firearm even for license holders.
-Since the most recent increase in weapons seizures, the Orlando international airport has considered posting larger signs in the parking areas to remind passengers to leave the weapons behind.
+The State of Florida considers the entire airport terminal “off limits” to carry a firearm even for license holders.
+Since the most recent increase in weapons seizures, the Orlando International Airport has considered posting larger signs in the parking areas to remind passengers to leave the weapons behind – and for good reason.